nmxmxh/master-ovasabi/docs/generated/internal/repository/README.md

 ##### QuickSearch

-QuickSearch performs a fast search with caching
+QuickSearch performs a fast search with caching.

 ##### SearchByPattern

-SearchByPattern searches for master records matching a pattern with caching
+SearchByPattern searches for master records matching a pattern with caching.

 ##### SearchByPatternAcrossTypes

-SearchByPatternAcrossTypes searches across all types with caching
+SearchByPatternAcrossTypes searches across all types with caching.

 ##### Update

-Update updates a master record with cache invalidation and locking
+Update updates a master record with cache invalidation and locking.

 ##### WithLock

-WithLock executes a function while holding a distributed lock
+WithLock executes a function while holding a distributed lock.

 ### DBTX

-DBTX represents a database connection that can execute queries or a transaction
+DBTX represents a database connection that can execute queries or a transaction.

 ### DefaultMasterRepository

-DefaultMasterRepository implements MasterRepository (interface is defined in types.go)
+(interface is defined in types.go).

 #### Methods